crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 Although now it's easy to see that both implementations have the same structure, we are repeating the same logic!

-It would be great to have a method to go through each element an apply a method to said element.
+It would be great to have a way of going through the collection  applying a method to each one of the elements.

 Well, we are in luck, because [Enumerable#map](https://crystal-lang.org/api/latest/Enumerable.html#map%28%26%3AT-%3EU%29%3AArray%28U%29forallU-instance-method) does exactly that.